 If parents/carers have concerns relating to their child's learning or inclusion then please initially discuss these with your child's teacher.
-This then may result in a referral to the school SENDCo whose name is Silvana Mazzaschi.
+This then may result in a referral to the school SENDCo whose name is Nyasha Brackett-Thomas.

-Parents may also contact the Executive Head teacher (Ms Karen Giles) directly if they feel this is more appropriate.
+Parents may also contact the Head of School (Mrs Jayshree Thakore) or the Executive Head teacher (Miss Georgina Nutton) directly if they feel this is more appropriate.